RevenueCat/docs/docs/subscription-guidance/refunds.md

 Refunds can also be granted programmatically through the RevenueCat [REST API](https://docs.revenuecat.com/reference#revoke-a-google-subscription).
 This will immediately revoke access to the Google subscription and issue a refund for the last purchase.

 If a refund is granted by Google or initiated through the Google Play console, it **may take up to 24 hours** to be detected by RevenueCat.
-Refunds due to no acknowledgement of the purchase are not detected automatically.
+Refunds due to no acknowledgement of purchases are not detected automatically.

 **Non-subscriptions**

 ✅ Google Play non-subscriptions can be refunded directly through the RevenueCat dashboard or REST API (see refunding Google Play Subscriptions for more info on how to do this).

 If a non-subscription refund is granted by Google or initiated through the Google Play console, it **may take up to 24 hours** to be detected by RevenueCat.
-Refunds due to no acknowledgement of the purchase are not detected automatically.
+Refunds due to no acknowledgement of purchases are not detected automatically.

 ### Stripe